 Failure to Return Security Deposit as Required: If the landlord refuses or fails to return the security deposit within the 30 day limit, the landlord shall:

-- Shall forfeit the right to bring any counterclaims to recover the security deposit; and
+- Forfeit the right to bring any counterclaims to recover the security deposit.

-- Shall be liable to the tenant for any court costs and attorney’s fees.
+- Be liable to the tenant for any court costs and attorney’s fees.

 Additionally, if the landlord acts in bad faith, the tenant may recover the civil penalty of $250 from the landlord.